madman506/minecraft-live-event/README.md

 # minecraft-live-event
-the worlds form the live event
+the worlds from the live event